bhsd-harry/codemirror-mediawiki/mw/README.md

 mw.loader.load('https://unpkg.com/@bhsd/codemirror-mediawiki/dist/wiki.min.js');
 ```

 All supported [languages](../README#language-modes) are included in this bundle.
-The script also loads the [styles](../mediawiki.css), adds a button to configure user preferences, and watches `Shift`-clicks of any textarea.
+The script also adds a button to configure user preferences, and watches `Shift`-clicks of any textarea.

 # Constructor